CyranoB/readability-python/memory-bank/activeContext.md

    - **blogger**: Tests extraction from Blogger post.
    - **breitbart**: Tests extraction from Breitbart article.

+## Recent Changes

+### Test Infrastructure Optimization for CI/CD

+We've implemented significant improvements to the test infrastructure to optimize CI/CD performance:

+1. **Enhanced `scripts/run_tests.py` to Use Split Test Files**:
+   - Modified the script to use functional area-specific test files instead of always targeting `test_readability.py`
+   - Added a mapping from functional areas to their corresponding test files
+   - Added a `--comprehensive` flag to still run tests from `test_readability.py` if needed
+   - Updated the test file selection logic to use the appropriate test files based on the selected options

+2. **Improved `scripts/coverage.py` for Single-Run Reports**:
+   - Added `--junit` and `--junit-output` options to generate JUnit XML reports in the same run
+   - Added `--split-tests` flag to use all split test files instead of default discovery
+   - Added `--fix-paths` option to automatically fix source paths in coverage reports
+   - Implemented path fixing for SonarQube compatibility

+3. **Optimized GitHub Workflow**:
+   - Replaced multiple test runs with a single command that uses our enhanced scripts
+   - Removed redundant pytest commands
+   - Added path fixing directly in the coverage script

+These improvements provide significant benefits:
+- **Faster Test Execution**: Tests now run in parallel across multiple CPU cores, with each functional area running independently
+- **More Efficient CI Pipeline**: The GitHub workflow now runs tests only once instead of three times
+- **Better Resource Utilization**: More efficient use of system resources through parallelization
+- **Improved Maintainability**: Clearer organization of tests by functional area

 ## Next Steps

 ### 1. Project Reorganization